Code-Institute-Submissions/Gazroh87-vg-reviews_AprResubb/README.md

 ## **Summary**

-VGReviews is a video game review website that allows any user to generate game review content and also edit and delete their published reviews.
+VGReviews is a video game review website that allows any user to generate game review content and also, edit and delete their published reviews.

 ### **Introduction**

-If your looking for your next game to play or enjoy writing about your gaming journey.
+If your're looking for your next game to play or enjoy writing about your gaming journey.
 This is the app for you.

 Users can register an account, browse games and reviews, add your own and edit your content.

-At VGReviews we don't make a qucik judgement of a game based on a review score.
+At VGReviews we don't make a quick judgement of a game based on a review score.
 You might be missing out on a good game.
 That's why we encourage our writers to be as honest and thorough as possible to bring you the best reviews possible.

-As gamers like yourself we know review score for a single game can be found anywhere within the scale of 1 to 10.
+As gamers like yourself, we know review scores for a single game can be found anywhere within the scale of 1 to 10.
 Content is king and we feel it's no different when it comes to game reviews.
 The content you read will help you to make the best decisions.